lembn/CLUNKS/README.md

 }
 ```

-The snippet above is a simplified sample of the dispatch method from the `ClientChannel` (before the problem was solved).
+The snippet above is a simplified sample of the dispatch method from the `ClientChannel`.
 It loops repeatedly on its own thread and is resposible for taking the incoming `Packet`s stored in `inPackets` and processing them accordingly.
 As you can see, if the incoming packet is identified as a heartbeat packet, a boolean flag is set to true to signify to the heartbeat system that a heartbeat has been received, otherwise, the packet is dispatched with the `OnDispatch` method.
-In the case that we're currently interested in, the packet will either be a `Heartbeat` or `Status`, where `Status` packets are the packets that are sent by the server in response to the entity traversal request that the client was initially trying (and failing) to do.
 When `OnDispatch` gets called, it triggers the `ClientChannel.Dispatch` event so that any methods subscribed to the event will be invoked.
 For this situation the owner of the `ClientChannel`, `Client.Program` has a method `ConnectResonseHandler` subscribed to `Dispatch`, to process the `Status` packets and perform the client side of the entity traversal process.
-A simplifed sample of `Client.Program.ConnectResponseHanlder` (before the problem was solved) is shown below:
+A simplifed sample of `Client.Program.ConnectResponseHanlder` is shown below:

 ``` c#
 private static void ConnectReponseHanlder(Packet incomingPacket)